Project Safe Neighborhoods

-Category 1 is for violence responsive programs to targeted law enforcement intervention aligned with the PSN strategy, of which 30% must be dedicated to activities of TEAs targeted on gang violence reduction efforts – specifically on the investigation and prosecution of criminal and/or transnational organizations that are engaged in high levels of violent crime, firearms offenses, human trafficking, and drug trafficking.
+Category 1 is for violence responsive programs to targeted law enforcement intervention aligned with the PSN strategy, of which 30% must be dedicated to activities of Targeted Enforcement Areas (TEAs) focused on gang violence reduction efforts – specifically on the investigation and prosecution of criminal and/or transnational organizations that are engaged in high levels of violent crime, firearms offenses, human trafficking, and drug trafficking.

 Category 2 is for targeted re-entry and prevention activities.

 Exclusions and Limitations:

 Exclusions and limitations for grant funding are as follows:

 Applications with projects that fall outside of Category 1 and Category 2 purpose areas and that propose services outside of the four TEAs (see eligibility) will not be considered.

 Food (and beverage) should not be included in applications as this is a prohibited expense.
 Program monetary incentives should also be avoided as they are generally unallowable costs.